Common name: Asian ginseng, Korean ginseng, Chinese ginseng

 Affinities: Nervous system, immune system, endocrine system, circulatory system, reproductive system

-Specific indications: Weak and fatigued elderly people, mental stress, cognitive problems, sexual debility
+Specific indications: Weak and fatigued people, mental stress, cognitive problems, sexual debility, depression, nerve damage

 Parts used: Roots